SogoTrade rating

 SogoTrade App Rating

-To use a platform that doesn’t even allow orders, your account must be funded and signed up for real-time quotes.
-SogoTrade charges for quote data ($1.25 to $3.00 per month).
+To gain access to a program that cannot submit orders, an account must be funded and enrolled in real-time quotes.
+SogoTrade charges for real-time data, with fees ranging from $1.25 to $3.00 per month.

 Mobile App